Q+A: How does Egypt's parliamentary election system work?

 HOW WILL VOTING WORK?

 For its first free vote in decades, Egypt has chosen a complex system.
 Two-thirds of the 498 lower house seats will be picked by proportional representation, using lists drawn up by parties or alliances.
-Each list must include at least one woman candidate and adopt a specific symbol to help the illiterate.
-Seats will be allocated proportionally based on a party's showing in each of 46 districts.
+Each list must include at least one woman candidate and adopt a specific symbol.

+Seats will be allocated proportionally, according to the number of votes each party won in each constituency.

-The remaining third, or 166 seats, in the lower house are open to individuals, who may or may not have party affiliations, two from each of 83 districts.
+The remaining third, or 166 seats, in parliament will be open to individuals, who may or may not have party affiliations.

 Of the individual candidates, half must be "professionals" and the rest "workers" or "farmers," categories that hark back to President Gamal Abdel Nasser's redistributive socialist policies in the 1950s and 1960s.
 Qualifying rules exist, although the distinctions have little relevance.